 Usually the first thing you’ll see when you enter the bathing area.
 Yu (湯) means hot water and kake (かけ) means put on or throw—so this is the water that you dowse your body with before you enter the baths.
 Many opt to wash themselves in the showers instead, but in any case you should cleanse your body before you enter the baths.

 Literally, open-air bath, rotenburo are really what make bathing at the onsen in Japan so special.
-Most onsen will have a rotenburo, but the onsen out in regional Japan have the luxury of magnificent views and
+Most onsen will have a rotenburo, but there are views and then there are views.
+Hottarakashi Onsen in Yamanashi Prefecture, for example, offers such a spectacular view of Mount Fuji on a clear day that you’ll never want to leave the water.

 Same sort of thing as a Jacuzzi—bubbles fire up from different angles at your skin.
 Fairly common in the onsen, although less so at the more traditional establishments.

 Ever wanted to bath in warm sparkling water?
 Well, now you can.
-The carbonated water is supposed to help with circulation.
+The carbonated water is supposed to help with circulation, but the immediate effect is a tingling sensation on your skin.

 Nekorobi are not baths as such; they are stone slabs over which warm onsen water trickles.
 You lie supine (usually with a raised stone for a pillow), and relax while looking up at the sky (the constant stream of water keeping your body from getting cold).

 Japanese cypress, hinoki cypress or just hinoki is a species of Cypress native to Japan.
-It is highly resistant to rot and is lemon-scented—the perfect wood from which to make a bathtub.
+It is highly resistant to rot and is lemon-scented—the perfect wood from which to make a bathing tub.

 Tsubo-yu are often found at the onsen (usually outside).
 They are one-man pot tubs into which hot spring water constantly flows (and overflows).
 You can either squat down inside or, if you really want to show you’re an onsen lover, lie in with your arms and legs dangling out at the side.